Vegensh/Career-Coach-AI/README.md

 # Career-Coach-AI

+## Project Description
-"AI-powered career chatbot built with Streamlit, Ollama LLM integration, and a rich career data engine.
-Explore sectors, job roles, salaries, skills, and personalized guidance for career planning in India."
+AI-powered career chatbot designed for personalized career guidance in India.
+Built with Streamlit, Python, and Ollama LLM integration, this chatbot helps users explore sectors, job roles, salaries, skills, roadmaps, and employer data to plan and navigate career paths efficiently.

-AI-powered career chatbot application for discovering career paths, top colleges, job roles, salaries, required skills, and more—built with Streamlit, Python, and Ollama LLM integration for the Indian market.

-Features
+## Features
-Interactive career guidance chatbot for personalized queries.

-Real-time retrieval of sector, job, salary, skills, roadmap, and employer data.
+- Interactive chatbot providing real-time answers to career-related queries
+- Comprehensive data engine covering sectors, jobs, salary ranges, required skills, career roadmaps, and employers

-Easy web interface via Streamlit—no complex installation required.
+- Simple web interface built with Streamlit requiring no complex setup

-Supports LLM-based smart answers with local Ollama server.
+- Smart, context-aware responses powered by local Ollama LLM integration

-Modular, extensible codebase (Python) for rapid customization.
+- Modular and extensible Python codebase for easy customization and scaling

+## Installation

+1. Clone the repository:

+2. Install dependencies:

+## Usage

+Run the Streamlit app to start the chatbot interface:

+Interact with the chatbot by typing career questions or exploring predefined topics via the UI.

+## Future Work
+- Integrate voice input and response
+- Expand data coverage for additional regions and industries
+- Incorporate resume and interview preparation modules

+## License
+MIT License

+## Acknowledgements
+Thanks to the Ollama LLM team and Streamlit for enabling easy AI chatbot development.